 SPRING INTO SPRING!
 BOOST YOUR ENERGY LEVELS!

-By Rani Louise – Nutritional Therapist and Vitality Coach
+By Louise Don – Personal Trainer and Nutritional Therapist

 So how can we make the most of the abundance of delicious fresh food coming into season, and use it to give us optimum energy levels?

 It can be helpful to think of the food we are eating in terms of a return on investment.

 Is this piece of food I’m eating going to give me more energy than it uses to digest, process, absorb and clear the waste products out of my body?
 Or am I going to be left with an energy deficit?
 For example, many manufactured foods are unrecognizable by our digestive systems and become energy-thieves, because they are often setting up a chain of events that lead to stress, gut irritation, immune system activation, inflammation and uncomfortable symptoms.

 It’s helpful to understand how the trillions of cells in our body generate the energy we need to fuel our daily activities.
 In simple terms, glucose and oxygen are converted to energy, carbon dioxide, heat and water.